Disentangling Bias by Modeling Intra- and Inter-modal Causal Attention for Multimodal Sentiment Analysis: Experiments

-\item \textbf{CH-SIMS}~\cite{yu2020ch}: A Chinese multimodal sentiment dataset with fine-grained modality annotations.
-It comprises 2{,}281 video clips sourced from movies and TV series, capturing natural variations such as spontaneous facial expressions and diverse head poses.
-Each sample is manually labeled with a sentiment score from $-1$ (strongly negative) to $1$ (strongly positive).
+CH-SIMS~\cite{CH-SIMS2020} is a Chinese multimodal benchmark featuring fine-grained modality-specific annotations.
+It comprises 2,281 video segments extracted from movies and television series, capturing naturalistic variations in spontaneous facial expressions and head poses.
+Each sample is manually labeled with a sentiment score ranging from $-1$ (highly negative) to $1$ (highly positive).